Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 ## November 10th, 2020
 * Q&A: Marine life ? https://www.youtube.com/watch?v=cZCA9NXj7Co

-## November 17th, 2020
-* Q&A: Any news on big Crab monster? https://www.youtube.com/watch?v=tTXExwaqZQM

 ## December 15th, 2020
 * Q&A: Will there be new enemies? https://www.youtube.com/watch?v=mwN7mAZ2dbg

-## January 19th, 2021
-* Q&A: Will there be more Creatures, even more dangerous ones? https://www.youtube.com/watch?v=T0jbE_WjQJQ

 # DLC